jeffcstock/bc-ferries-api/HOSTING.md

 # Navigate to project
 cd ~/bc-ferries-api

+# use deploy script
+./deploy.sh

+That's it!
+The script will:
-# Pull latest code
+  - Pull latest from master
-git pull
+  - Stop containers

-# Rebuild and restart containers
+  - Rebuild and restart them
-docker compose down
-docker compose up -d --build
+  - Show container status
+  - Stream API logs (Ctrl+C to exit)

 # Check logs for errors
 docker compose logs -f api